gloglita/idock/README.md

 idock
 =====

-idock is a multithreaded [virtual screening] tool for flexible ligand [docking](http://en.wikipedia.org/wiki/Docking_%28molecular%29) for computational drug discovery.
-It is hosted by GitHub at https://github.com/HongjianLi/idock under [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
+idock is a multithreaded [virtual screening] tool for flexible ligand [docking] for computational drug discovery.
+It is hosted by GitHub at https://github.com/HongjianLi/idock under [Apache License 2.0].

 Features
 --------

 * idock invents its own thread pool in order to reuse threads and maintain a high CPU utilization throughout the entire screening procedure.
 The thread pool parallelizes the creation of grid maps and the execution of Monte Carlo tasks.
-* idock estimates the capacity of every vector structure and intensively utilizes Rvalue reference, a new feature in the C++11 standard, to avoid frequent memory reallocation.
+* idock estimates the capacity of every vector structure and intensively utilizes Rvalue reference, a new feature in the [C++11] standard, to avoid frequent memory reallocation.
 * idock flattens Vina's tree-like recursive data structure of ligand into simple linear array structure to ensure a high data cache hit rate and easy coding.
 * idock accelerates the assignment of atom types by making use of residue information for receptor and branch information for ligand, without explicitly detecting covalent bonds among atoms.